 Artistically, the pieces extend our form-follows-function design approach, in that there is a golden-thread connecting the artwork pieces with our audio products, specifically their functions (music-making or noise-absorption).

 The second, Aimai, is to perceive as positive, something which is somewhat obscure or unclear.
 Fog, for example, could be a little scary to some, but it has an inherent beauty in the way it affects familiar things.
+Renowned impressionist artist, Claude Monet, famously said that London would not be beautiful without its fog.
 Likewise, our artwork panels' cutouts also induce a little 'moire' distortion, a simple visual effect, which makes the images seem to move slightly (for acoustical reasons, it doesn't).
 Many observers see this as a positive enhancement of the underlying (audio) function.

 Specific pieces then build on these notions and explore them further.
 And so, some artwork pieces are intended as an 'Ode to Silence' — to that underrated, rare and underestimated quality, which is silence.
 In turn, other pieces 'Celebrate Sound', by exploring music, natural- and man-made sounds; energy levels from soft to loud; from the things making sounds to the things shaping it; from the harmonious, to the melodic, to the discordant.